Sorry, you need to enable JavaScript to visit this website.

 For questions, refer to medical grants portal.

-- The SCALE Grants program is seeding funding to begin novel projects only. (i.e.: data collection underscoring need in rural areas, etc.)
+• The SCALE Grants program is seeding funding to begin novel policy projects only. (i.e.: data collection underscoring need in rural areas, etc.).
+Please note that proposals must focus on work conducted within the United States.

-- The estimated total to be awarded for this grant program will be $150K.
-Pfizer anticipates awarding 5-7 pilot accelerator projects in total.
+• The total pool to be awarded for this grant program will be $150K.
+Pfizer anticipates awarding 5-7 pilot accelerator projects in total to receive a portion of the total funding.
 Anticipated project length is 12-18 months.